markremmey/sdp-workshop/lab_instructions/lab_2.md

 #### Step 2 - Open Form Recognizer Studio and Create a Custom Labeling Project

 ![](images/step2a-Create-custom-labeling-project.png)

+Select the **Custom Extraction Model** from the bottom of the list of options

 ![](images/step2b-Create-custom-labeling-project.png)

 Create Custom Model Project